scrapinghub/splash/docs/api.rst

 .. note::

-    See also: :ref:`executing JavaScript in Splash scripts <splash-runjs>`
+    See also: :ref:`executing JavaScript in Splash scripts <splash-jsfunc>`

 Splash supports executing JavaScript code within the context of the page.
 The JavaScript code is executed after the page finished loading (including